jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Sophia slapped the newspaper from her boy's hand.
 He didn't let go.
 She hit again and again and again.
 Each slap hurt more than a dozen whips on his scarred back.

 She slapped, and slapped, and hit, and hit.
 Sophia was told her (new) society's ruling philosophy.
+The majical joy of teaching someone to read, of expanding humanity's cyborgology to better win the game of evolution, was erased.

-Now she knows what evil is, and she will not do it.
+Sophia now knows what evil is, and she will not do it.
 She will use the Death Star.
 Sophia then and there became a demon protector of vile racism to justify human slavery.

 Frederick's world shut down again.
 The one white person ignorant enough to treat him like a person was now an educated convert to the rules that put him into chains.
 Physical chains if needed, but evil prefers mental chains of ignorance; they stay on so much easier.

 Weeks later, Frederick was still in despair.
 His daily routine was the same.
 Yet, working under demonic masters is just different.
 He didn't dance to the store, he didn't whisk to do his chores, and he never saw Sophia smile again.
-Demons are never happy because they're always on guard.
+Demons are never happy.
+Demons are always on guard.

 One day while doing his chores, Frederick saw a newspaper, the avenue to knowledge whose path Frederick was once on.
 He looked at the markings, saw some words he knew, and one word he didn't.
 Yet he still stared at it.

 Why?

 The answer slapped him harder than the demon ever did, he read the words "The Free States in the North."
 He heard the word freedom before, but he didn't know freedom was a real place.

 A shockwave went through him when he realized if slavery was a place, then so must freedom be a place too.
 Frederick realized he could break chains!
 Because ignorance was always his demon, and knowledge was always his angelic lever of power.
 And he fought ignorance and received wisdom, whenever he read.

 So, Frederick taught himself to read.

 He practiced with innocently "ignorant" white kids on the streets.
-H read items tags at the grocery store, and signs on the road.
+He read items tags at the grocery store and signs on the road.
 And he practiced every time he was at the Baltimore dock; did you hear me Stargazer, the dock I said, you know the place, where ships will take you anywhere in the world.

 If you can read the schedule.